gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - The build container is `build`
 - The services containers are `svc-X` where `X` is `[0-9]+`

-Please note, that as services and containers are running in the same Kubernetes pod, they see are all sharing the same localhost.
+Note that when services and containers are running in the same Kubernetes pod, they are all sharing the same localhost address.
+The following restrictions are then applicable:
-Following restrictions are then applicable, compared to the usual docker based gitlab-ci services.

-- The services are *not* accessible via their dns name, you need to use localhost instead.
+- The services are *not* accessible via their DNS name, you need to use localhost instead.
-- You cannot use several services using the same port (e.g. you cannot have two mysql services at the same time)
+- You cannot use several services using the same port (e.g., you cannot have two `mysql` services at the same time).

 ## Workflow